symfony/symfony-docs/cookbook/session/proxy_examples.rst

         $container->setDefinition('app.session_handler', new Definition('AppBundle\Session\CustomSessionHandler'));

-Finally, use the ``framework.session.handler_id`` configuration option to tell Symfony yo use your own session handler instead of the default one:
+Finally, use the ``framework.session.handler_id`` configuration option to tell Symfony to use your own session handler instead of the default one:

 .. configuration-block::